domdomdidom/capstone_public/README.md

 The score function will output accuracy, precision and recall scores.
 It also calculates the feature importances.
 The top feature importances are those features that did the best job of "unmixing" the labels or predicting the target.
 They provided the most significant reduction in gini impurity per split.
 You'll see a graph of the top 15 feature importances for your model here.

-Permutation importances show the other side of feature importance - the P.I. score decreases when a feature is not available.
+Permutation importances show the other side of feature importance - the P.I. score decreases when a feature is not available to the model.
 It's a good way of validating our feature importances.
 The top features hilighted by our permutation importance graph and our feature importance graph should be mostly the same.
 I used RFpimp to validate the Sklearn feature importances.
 Here they are back-to-back.
 They look pretty similar, but you can see slight differences!

 ![](images/feat_imp_vs_pimp.png)